medialab/xan/docs/cmd/to.md

     --nulls                   Convert empty string to a null value.
     --omit                    Ignore the empty values.

+NPY options:
+    --dtype <type>  Number type to use for the npy conversion.
+Must be one of "f32" or "f64". [default: f64]

 Common options:
     -h, --help             Display this message
     -o, --output <file>    Write output to <file> instead of stdout.